bayesiancook/coevol/readme.md

     CMake 3.1.0 or higher is required.
 You are running version 2.5.2
 ```

 then it is possible that the default __cmake__ on your machine is too old.
-Please send an email to `vincent.lanore@univ-lyon1.fr`
+Please send an email to `vincent.lanore (at) univ-lyon1.fr`
 and include the output of `cmake --version` and the output of `make clean; make`.

 ## Makefile commands ##

 ### Compilation ###
 `make`
 : Builds __`mini-coevol`__ in parallel (requires `cmake`); builds in the `_build` folder.